 The chat Window

 The first thing to do is to enter a server, and then pick a text channel within that server.
 If you’ve joined a public server, you will most likely start out in a welcome channel, and you will probably be able to find the server rules and guidelines for how to navigate and use the channels in the server.
 As a general rule, regular members do not have permission to actually send messages in these types of channels.

 Regardless of whether or not you can send messages, you can read the messages of a channel if you have access.
 The first thing you’ll encounter is a button that has the name of the server, and it will be collapsed by default.
 Remember, this is what you would click to adjust server settings.

-Following that are buttons for muting, deafening, and your user settings.
+Following that is the user area and all of the options it contains.
 The quick switcher comes next, which you can also access by pressing Control+K. After all of these things, you will encounter a notification of new unread messages if there are any.
 You can press Escape to mark a channel read, or Shift+Escape to mark all the messages in a server as read.

 The next section has a list of channel categories and the channels within them.
-At the time of this writing, the screen readers cannot tell the difference between the categories and the channels, showing them all as buttons.
-If you see something like “Text channels”, or “Voice Channels,” those are definitely categories, but anything beyond that is guesswork.
-For this reason, I strongly recommend you become extremely comfortable with the quick switcher, or use Alt along with the up or down arrows to move between channels.
+Categories and channels present as buttons.
+If the button is a category, your screen reader will announce “category” along with the name of the button, and whether it is expanded or collapsed.
+For a smoother experience, use the quick switcher, or use Alt along with the up or down arrows to move between channels.
 If you want to see which channels have unread messages, you can move between them with Alt combined with Shift and the up or down arrows.